 In his three years at the University of Charleston, Duernberger coached four NSCAA All-Americans, 10 NSCAA All-Atlantic Region honorees, and 12 First Team All-WVIAC selections.

 Prior to his tenure at the University of Charleston, Duernberger served as an office graduate assistant at Marshall University from 2006-07.
-A native of Belle, W.Va., Duernberger was four-year starter for the Golden Eagles (2002-06), earning First Team All-WVIAC honors three times and all-region recognition in 2002, while being named the 2001 West Virginia State Forward of the Year, earning first team All-State honors in three consecutive seasons.
+A native of Belle, W.Va., Duernberger was named the 2001 West Virginia High School State Forward of the Year, earning first team All-State honors in three consecutive seasons.